-The AQP did not present the network review document to the Community at District meetings due to public health concerns of the coronavirus pandemic.
+The AQP provided a copy of this document to the Community at accessible District meetings and via DEQ website due to complexities of the public health concerns during the coronavirus pandemic.
 The comments and questions received are included in Appendix D-4.